-- 7-1.6 Discovery of an Unmarked Human Burial: When an unmarked human burial is discovered, immediately cease all activity that may disturb the unmarked human burial and notify the Engineer.
-Do not resume activity until specifically authorized by the Engineer. - 7-1.7 Insecticides and Herbicides: Use products found on the following website, www.flpesticide.us/, approved by the Florida Department of Agriculture for the State of Florida.
+7-1.6 Discovery of an Unmarked Human Burial: When an unmarked human burial is discovered, immediately cease all activity that may disturb the unmarked human burial and notify the Engineer.
+Do not resume activity until specifically authorized by the Engineer.

+7-1.7 Insecticides, Herbicides and Fertilizers:

+7-1.7.1 Insecticides and Herbicides: Use products found on the following website, http://state.ceris.purdue.edu/, approved by the Florida Department of Agriculture for the State of Florida.
 The use of restricted products is prohibited.
 Do not use any products in the sulfonylurea family of chemicals.
 Herbicide application by broadcast spraying is not allowed.